-Zimbabwe profile - Timeline - BBC News
+Zimbabwe profile

 2014 August - Grace Mugabe, the president's wife and a political novice, is unexpectedly nominated as the next leader of the governing Zanu-PF's Women's League, fuelling speculation that she may succeed her husband one day.

-2014 December - President Mugabe sacks Vice-President Joyce Mujuru and seven other ministers after accusing them of being involved in a plot to kill him.
-Ms Mujuru denies the allegation, but is later expelled from the ZANU-PF party.
+2014 December - President Mugabe sacks Vice-President Joyce Mujuru accusing her of a plot to kill him.

-2015 January - President Mugabe is chosen as chairman of the African Union for the year.

 2015 June - Central Bank formally phases out the Zimbabwe dollar, formalising the multi-currency system introduced to counter hyper-inflation.